cloudmesh/classes/docs/source/faq.rst

 FAQ
 ====

 I am full time student at IUPUI?
-Can i take the online version?
+Can I take the online version?
 ---------------------------------------------------------------

 I suggest you verify this with the international student office and